MrMustardTBC/knulli-rgc-shader-and-bezel-sets/README.md

 This adds four shader sets to knulli:
 * sharp-shimmerless: although this shader is now included in knully by default, there is no es shader set for it so this is a quick way to simply apply this shader across the board
+* sharp-shimmerless: applies the sharp shimmerelss scanline shader as the default and substitutes sharp shimmerless grid for LCD consoles
 * retro-game-corp-720x720: this is an implementation of the recommendations for square display handhelds at the end of the RGC article. (e.g. cubexx)
 * retro-game-corp-dramatic-crt: this mostly applies the RGC recommendations for a more nostalgic rendering and does not depend on many bezels.
 It is not integer scaled.
-* retro-game-corp-normal: this applies RGC's other recommendations, mostly with integer scaling and is very much a work in progress.
+* claude-authentic: experiment where I asked claude to create a shaderset focused on authenticity but for lower spec devices like the rg35xxh

+There is one decoration set, specific to 720x720 display devices, like the rgcubexx.
+* retro-gamee-corps-720x720: This includes the configured bezels from the RGC shader guide and is not mandatory.
+The knulli default decoration set may be better in some cases and certainly has much better system coverage.

-There are also three presets being used:
+There are also three presets included:
 * pixel_aa_fast: in order to use the included pixel_aa_fast shader
 * rgc_glow_crt: in order to have a preset that combines kawaze_glow and zfast_crt_geo_svideo
 * pixel_aa_w_subpx: in order to use the pixel_aa with subpixel rendering set to 1

 Installation:
-Copy the 'shaders' folder into the SHARE or userdata folder on the device, at the same level as the roms and bios folders.
+Copy the 'shaders' and 'decorations' folders into the SHARE or userdata folder on the device, at the same level as the roms and bios folders.